Skip to content

 TLDR: license, non-standard middleware approach

 The biggest shared risk for all of the above options was downtime.
 An issue in any of the above implementations would require an urgent fix from their respective maintainers.
-It would be challenging to switch back to a different kind of setup in case of an issue.
+It would be challenging to switch back to a different kind of setup in case an issue were to occur.
 All three of the above solutions also share critical dependencies, including:

 • attestantio/go-eth2-client (communication with beacon nodes)